episerver/content-graph-js-sdk/decoupled-site/backend/README.md

 # Music Festival backend site
 This is the backend site used to demonstrate On Page Editing feature with decoupled delivery site built with create-react-app script.
 The backend site is built using Optimizely CMS 12 with ContentGraph integration packages installed.
+You also need to run the react-script version of the frontend site in order to try out the on page editing feature.

 ## Prerequisites
 This project uses: